calebc1800/AIPlaylistGenerator/src/recommender/ALGORITHM.md

 ## Configuration Knobs
 - `RECOMMENDER_POPULARITY_THRESHOLD` and `RECOMMENDER_GENRE_POPULARITY_OVERRIDES` control how strict we are about mainstream popularity when filtering candidates.
 - `RECOMMENDER_REQUIRE_LATIN` toggles the optional non-Latin title filter.
-- `RECOMMENDER_FEATURE_WEIGHTS` lets you rebalance the importance of each audio attribute.

 These settings enable genre-specific tuning without touching the core algorithm.